Radiative Transfer: Asymptotic Solutions of the Kinetic Equation of Radiation Propagation, $n$th Order Asymptotic Approximation and Improved Boundary Conditions: Improved boundary conditions

-which is often used as the boundary condition at the boundary between a substance and vacuum in the diffusion approximation, but condition \eqref{EQ__47_} is \underbar{more accurate}, it takes into account non-uniformity of substance characteristics in the direction, perpendicular to the substance surface.
+which is often used as the boundary condition at the boundary between a substance and vacuum in the diffusion approximation, but the condition \eqref{Sm_nu} is \underbar{more accurate}, it takes into account a non-uniformity of substance characteristics in the direction, which is perpendicular to the substance surface.

+The flux of the $ z $-component of the momentum, which is transferred by light quanta with momentum $ h\nu \left/ c \right.$ through the surface with the normal directed along the axis $ z $, is determined by the $ {\text{p}}_{\nu }^{33} $-component of the spectral pressure tensor of radiation --- see the equation \eqref{def_P_nu_ab}.
+Multiplying the equation \eqref{Im_nu} by ${\cos ^2}\theta $ and integrating over angles for the right half-sphere, we obtain